AbdulDavids/blog/content/posts/codeinfinity.md

 ### Conclusion

-In the beginning I contracted the classic case of (imposter syndrome)[https://en.wikipedia.org/wiki/Impostor_syndrome], however as I acclimated to the projects I worked on, and with thorough mentorship and the extremely helpful training sessions, my confidence rose tremendously.
+In the beginning I contracted the classic case of [imposter syndrome](https://en.wikipedia.org/wiki/Impostor_syndrome), however as I acclimated to the projects I worked on, and with thorough mentorship and the extremely helpful training sessions, my confidence rose tremendously.

 Overall, I had an amazing time.
 I got to meet some unique and remarkable individuals that were incredibly helpful.
 I learned so much not only about tech and the industry but also about collaboration, garnering a positive team environment, and how to grow as a person.